secretstartups/handbook/hiring/talent-acquisition-framework/executive-search/index.html.md

 The Director, Executive Search will be made aware of a job opening in one of two ways:
 * Net New Planned Headcount: The role will be defined in the headcount plan received from finance, which includes a target start date.
 * Backfill Headcount: The PBP team will make TA leadership aware of the backfill.
-The DIrector, Executive Search will then be responsible for confirming headcount approval and target start date with finance.
+The Director, Executive Search will then be responsible for confirming headcount approval and target start date with finance.

 No role should be assigned to a Talent DRI before headcount approval has been confirmed with finance.